ez2rok/cure/README.md

 When you initialize the class, you specify the the random seed and the parameters `a, b`.

 #### fit()
 When you call `fit`, it returns the weights that result in the best performance by minimizing the loss function.
-It relies upon `scikit-learn`'s minimization function.
+It relies upon `scipy`'s minimization function.

 #### predict()
 When you call `predict`, it uses the weights computed in `fit` to predict a label for each datapoint.
 It uses the equation